COVID vaccination: 'Should we draw lots?' | DW | 20.05.2021

 Nevertheless, Doris Höpner is reluctant to join in any scaremongering: "My experience is that patients are still very grateful indeed to get an appointment.
 Unfortunately, media reports have tended to arouse expectations that nobody can fulfill.
 Even without prioritization, there are going to be waiting lists."

-Fact is, says Höpner, that especially when it comes to the BionTech vaccine, demand far exceeds supply.
-"Next week each of our doctors will be able to administer BioNTech to twelve patients.
-At the same time, we can use as much AstraZeneca vaccine as we like.
+Fact is, says Höpner, that especially when it comes to the BioNTech vaccine, demand far exceeds supply.
+"Next week each of our doctors will be able to administer BioNTech to 12 patients.
+At the same time, we can use as much AstraZeneca vaccine as we like."

 And then there are acute staffing problems in the clinics, which need not only doctors but also assistants to keep the vaccination schedule on track.